About PEG Membership

 Members in all membership categories are entitled to all the benefits of PEG membership, including preferential prices, and they receive regular PEG communications about workshops, events and work opportunities through PEG’s egroup.
 Individuals wishing to become members of the Guild must complete and submit an application form and pay the requisite fees.
 Members agree to be bound by the Guild’s Code of Conduct.

 Students registered at a tertiary institution can join PEG as Student Members.
-Student Members are not permitted to have a directory entry on PEG’s website.
+Student Members are not permitted to have an entry in the Directory of Members’ Services.

 This entry-level membership category is the home of first-time members and members who have limited experience.
-Upon the completion of the online application form on the PEG website (www.editors.org.za) and the receipt of the membership fee, applicants are automatically registered as Associate Members.
+Upon the completion of the online application form and the receipt of the membership fee, applicants are automatically registered as Associate Members.

 To qualify for this membership category, candidates have to have been a PEG member for a minimum of six months and must comply with at least four of the following requirements in addition to supplying a recently updated CV: